roldin405/html-css/README.md

 - Using the `<source>` tag for video files
 - Playing local video files in HTML
 - Using video attributes like controls and width
+- Adding a favicon using the `<link rel="icon">` tag
+- Using local image files as favicons
+- Setting favicon type and path correctly

 ---